 He was dispatched to Haiti after the 2010 earthquake, where he helped manage a group of NPR journalists.
 He created an overland supply line for the NPR team between the Dominican Republic and Haiti and brought listeners stories about the slow pace of supply distribution because of border bottlenecks.
 In Japan in 2011, he was quickly on the scene after the earthquake and tsunami to help coordinate NPR's intensive coverage.
 In 2013, he was on the ground overseeing NPR's reporting in the Philippines in the aftermath of Super Typhoon Haiyan.
 Covering the impact of the massive earthquake in Nepal in 2015, he field-produced NPR's coverage and also reported how a lack of coordination by the government and aid workers slowed response.
 Lewis managed NPR's on-the-ground coverage in 2015 of the terrorist attacks in Paris, France, and reported from Brussels, Belgium.
 He returned to Brussels in 2016 after the terrorist bombings at the airport and metro station.
 He helped field-produce NPR's coverage and also reported several stories about the response and recovery.
 In 2018, he went to Indonesia to field-produce and edit coverage following the earthquake and tsunami in Palu.

 Lewis also oversees NPR's sports coverage.
 He spent six weeks in Brazil in 2014 handling logistics and reporting on the World Cup.
 In 2015, he did the same in Canada for the Women's World Cup.
 In 2016, Lewis reported and oversaw NPR's team of journalists at the Summer Olympics in Rio de Janeiro.
-He also led NPR's coverage from Pyeongchang, South Korea, at the 2018 Winter Olympics.
+He also led NPR's coverage from Pyeongchang, South Korea, at the 2018 Winter Olympics and from Tokyo at the delayed Summer Olympics in 2021.

 In 2010, the Dart Center for Journalism and Trauma at Columbia University awarded him a prestigious Ochberg Fellowship.
 The Fellowship is designed to improve reporting on violence, conflict, and tragedy.
 Lewis has continued his work with the Dart Center and has trained reporters on behalf of the organization in Trinidad and Tobago, the Cayman Islands, and Puerto Rico.